What Happens If Cataracts Are Left Untreated

 If you have cataracts and want to explore your options, you should set up an appointment with a cataract specialist at Eye Centers of Florida.
 We’ll discuss how cataracts affect your life and explore what’s causing them.
 From there, we’ll explain your options with our state-of-the-art facilities, the benefits of cataract surgery, and what timeline works for you.

 Our Accredited SurgiCare Center, located at our flagship location in Fort Myers, is the home of our superior ophthalmology team.
-Led by David C. Brown, M.D., F.A.C.S., we are dedicated to perfecting Eye Centers of Florida’s craft and providing the best possible care.
+We are dedicated to perfecting Eye Centers of Florida’s craft and providing the best possible care.
 We’re industry authorities in cataract surgery and can help you reach a clearer future.

 Step one is meeting with our highly qualified team of doctors.
 We want to know what’s bothering you, provide world-class, comprehensive care, and help you choose your best option.
 We’ve staked our name on building strong and lifelong relationships with patients, and we’d love to provide you the service you deserve.